elliswmartin/shhelpersLfA/README.md

         ├── Desktop
         │   ├── processed

-2. Copy tiff files that you would like to copy to jpgs into ~/Desktop/processed folder.
+2. Copy tif files that you would like to copy to jpgs into ~/Desktop/processed folder.

 ## Background
 I developed these scripts while working at Letterform Archive in San Francisco, CA to assist with automating small tasks.